 The road commission has three separate maintenance garages located within the county at Menominee, Stephenson (Business office is located here also), and Powers.

 In addition to snow removal, grading of gravel roads, repair and maintenance of the county roadways, and placement and upkeep of all roadway signs, the Road Commission also has the responsibility of design, engineering, and contract administration of roadway improvements.

-Beginning May 6, 2013, and extending through the summer months, office hours at the Road Commission will be 6:00 AM to 4:30 PM Monday through Thursday.
+Beginning October 17, 2016 ~ and extending through the winter months ~ office hours at the Menominee County Road Commission will be 7:00 AM to 3:00 PM Monday through Friday.

 Lt.
 Gary Megge presented at the NMARC conference.
 Below is the link he sent to a YouTube video that was produced by MSP and MDOT titled "Do You Know How They Set Speed Limits?"